 The world crossed an important threshold in 2018, when the number of older people (over sixty-four years old) surpassed the number of young children (under the age of five) for the first time ever.
-This section explores the shifting demographics from young to increasingly older populations worldwide and their social, economic, and health consequences.
+This section explores shifting demographics worldwide and their social, economic, and health consequences.

 Age Ain’t Nothing but a Number—Except When it Comes to Health

 In some parts of the world, forty is the new seventy

 Mass Drug Administration of Azithromycin: Promise or Peril?

 Mass drug administration of azithromycin saves children’s lives—is that enough to justify risk of antibiotic resistance?